loughrao/cs290-Assignment_5/README.md

   * It should use a `require` call to import the twit data from `twitData.json`.

-  * It should statically serve files from the `public/` directory out of the root URL path ('/').
-For example, the file `public/style.css` should be available at the URL path '/style.css'.
+  * It should statically serve files from the `public/` directory out of the root URL path ('`/`').
+For example, the file `public/style.css` should be available at the URL path '`/style.css`'.

-  * It should route the root path ('/') to the twit page implemented in `views/twitPage.handlebars`.
+  * It should route the root path ('`/`') to the twit page implemented in `views/twitPage.handlebars`.
 In this case, all of the twits from `twitData.json` should be displayed, and the create-twit modal *should* be displayed.

-  * It should route a dynamic path '/twits/<INDEX>' to the twit page implemented in `views/twitPage.handlebars`.
-In this case, if '<INDEX>' is an integer corresponding to the array index of one of the twits in `twitData.json`, only that twit should be displayed on the twit page, and the create-twit modal *should NOT* be displayed.
+  * It should route a dynamic path '`/twits/<INDEX>`' to the twit page implemented in `views/twitPage.handlebars`.
+In this case, if '`<INDEX>`' is an integer corresponding to the array index of one of the twits in `twitData.json`, only that twit should be displayed on the twit page, and the create-twit modal *should NOT* be displayed.

-  * It should route any non-existent path, including '/notes/<INDEX>' for any value of '<INDEX>' that is not an integer corresponding to the array index of one of the twits in `twitData.json`, to the 404 page implemented in `views/404Page.handlebars`.
+  * It should route any non-existent path, including '`/notes/<INDEX>`' for any value of '`<INDEX>`' that is not an integer corresponding to the array index of one of the twits in `twitData.json`, to the 404 page implemented in `views/404Page.handlebars`.
 In this case, a 404 status should be returned.

   * It should listen on the port specified by the `PORT` environment variable or on port 3000 if the `PORT` environment variable is note defined.